Key Takeaways

 What should I look for and avoid when selecting a bone vitamin supplement?

 Look for supplements with balanced, bioavailable forms of calcium, vitamin D3, magnesium, and vitamin K, enriched with whole foods and free from fillers or unnecessary additives.
-Avoid products containing fillers, additives, or preservatives that don’t contribute to bone health.
+Avoid products containing fillers, additives, or preservatives that don’t contribute nutritional value or may not align with your formulation preferences.

 Login